 L645 English Fiction, 1800-1900 (4 cr.)
-L653 American Literature, 1800-1900 (4 cr.)
-Intensive historical and critical study of all genres from Washington Irving through Frank Norris.
+Intensive historical and critical study of nineteenth-century prose fiction, especially the novel.

-L655 American Literature since 1900 (4 cr.)
-Intensive historical and critical study of all genres from Theodore Dreiser to the present.
+L655 American Literature, since 1900 (4 cr.)
+Intensive historical and critical study of all genres from the time of Theodore Dreiser to the present.

 L680 Special Topics in Literary Study and Theory (4 cr.)
-Readings in sociological, political, psychological, and other approaches to literature.
+Reading in sociological, political, psychological, and other approaches to literature.